wordpress-mobile/WordPress-iOS/MIGRATIONS.md

 @mkevins 2021-03-17

-- `PageTemplateLayout`: added the entities
+- `PageTemplateLayout`: added the attributes
     - `demoUrl` as string
     - `previewTablet` as string
     - `previewMobile` as string